artanzand/GAN_fake_houses/README.md

 ## Lessons Learned

-- GAN modeling is a difficult task.
-Finding a good architecture is not enough, good quality images and a large training dataset are needed to have a successful model.
-The data collection is in particular difficult since there is not many appropiate images in the public datasets
+- GAN modeling is a difficult task and finding a good architecture is not enough.
+Good quality representative images and a large training dataset are needed to have a successful model.
+The data collection is in particular difficult since there is not many appropiate images in public datasets.
-- Training GANs is computational demanding so setting up a virtual machine is recommended to reproduce this project.
+- Training GANs is computationally demanding so setting up a virtual machine is recommended to reproduce this project.
+We used instance of Google Cloud Platform and AWS for this project.
-- Outdoor images
+- Outdoor images - It is very important for the images to be of same type, e.g. this model won't work if it is given images of house facades, perspective images, interiors and siteplans as input data.
-- Weight decay
+- Weight decay - Using weight decay is a double-edge sword.
+Although it helps with model stabilization, the learning will stop as the model will get stuck in local optima.
-- hyperparameters
+- hyperparameters play the most important role after a good dataset.
+For recommendations on good starting points for hyperparameter values refer to this [repository](https://github.com/soumith/ganhacks).

 # References